bketelsen/dockerdevenv/README.md

 Get the VNC port:
 `docker port bketelsen/devenv 5901`

-Then connect with vnc via DOCKERHOST_IP:VNCPORT
+Then connect with vnc via DOCKERHOST_IP:VNCPORT  The vnc password is `docker` and is contained in /useradd/vncpasswd.
+Generate your own if you wish and replace this file.

 TODO: Consider ssh tunneling instead of or in addition to VNC port expose.